 The IASP Developing Countries Project addresses the need for improved pain education and practice in developing countries by providing support grants.
 These grants are intended to improve the scope and availability of essential education for pain clinicians of all disciplines and to encourage innovative approaches, taking into account specific local needs.
 For example, funds may be used to combine practical instruction with theory, develop specific written teaching materials or distance-learning materials, or implement institutional policy changes in pain education and practice.

-- The principal organizer must be based in a developing country (see list of eligible countries).
+- must be based in a developing country (see list of eligible countries)

 - Applications should be for one-year projects that are ready to begin within three months of the date of submitting this application.

 - Grants will not be awarded for projects that are in the planning stages.